Do you want to know more about zero carb shirataki noodles? Here's what you need to know!

 What about shirataki RICE?

 I *love* Miracle Rice!
-I actually find it easier to eat the whole pack of this – but hey, it is still zero carbs!
-This is the Miracle Rice served with a chicken breast on the bone that has been drizzled with Guy’s BBQ Sauce – which you HAVE to try if you haven’t already!
+I actually find it easier to eat the whole pack of this because for some reason I feel full faster!
+This is the Miracle Rice served with a chicken breast on the bone that has been drizzled with Guy's BBQ Sauce – which you HAVE to try if you haven't already!